 Our work has been featured at a gallery exhibit at the Liriodendron Mansion in Harford County, Maryland.

-We present temari workshops and demonstrations to fiber guilds and interested small groups and have taught at the 2015 Mid Atlantic Fiber Conference as well as at Harford County Community College.
-We love to teach, especially since we both see and stitch very differently.
-Our team teaching gives students two very different perspectives on the craft and how to understand it.
+We have presented temari workshops and demonstrations to fiber guilds and interested small groups and have taught at the 2015 Mid Atlantic Fiber Conference as well as at Harford County Community College.

-While we refer to themselves as twins, we are different in many ways, but our bond of friendship and passion for our craft bridges all differences and makes us true twins in spirit.
+While we refer to ourselves as twins, we are different in many ways, but our bond of friendship and passion for our craft bridges all differences and makes us true twins in spirit.